 - We are the only school in Australia that offers tourism programs with UNWTO accreditation.

-- Our programs (degrees) are accredited with professional associations such as the Royal Institute of Chartered Surveyors (RICS), CPA Australia, the Australian Institute of Chartered Accountants (ICAA), the Association of Chartered Certified Accountants (ACCA), Australian Human Resources Institute (AHRI), Australian Computer Society (ACS), Australian Property Institute (API) and the Australian Securities & Investment Commission (ASIC).
+- Our degree programs are accredited with professional associations such as the Royal Institution of Chartered Surveyors (RICS), Certified Practicing Accountants Australia (CPA), Chartered Accountants Australia + New Zealand, Australian Human Resources Institute (AHRI), Australian Computer Society (ACS), Australian Property Institute (API), and the United Nations World Tourism Organization (UNWTO).

 What does it mean for you?